zephyrproject-rtos/zephyr/doc/reference/kernel/other/interrupts.rst

 Concepts
 ********

-Any number of ISRs can be defined, subject to the constraints imposed by underlying hardware.
+Any number of ISRs can be defined (limited only by available RAM), subject to the constraints imposed by underlying hardware.

 An ISR has the following key properties: